torahappy/easyrpg-web/README.md

 ## Set up a server with API

-You can setup a FastAPI server, which serves the main EasyRPG app, game giles, and the utility API altogether.
+You can setup a FastAPI server, which serves the main EasyRPG app, game files, and the utility API altogether.
 The server will start on port 9000.
 Visit `http://localhost:9000/?game=<gamename>` and enjoy the game!

 Currently, the utility API only have a feature to record debugging logs.
 There will be more functionality (such as cloud file sync) in the future.